 How To Take Care Of A Puppy

 One of the greatest joys in life is having a cuddly, cute puppy to have and hold.
 This is a memorable time for the entire family and everyone can participate in loving and caring for your new puppy.
-Our staff and veterinarians know what an exciting and special time this is for you and we want to provide you with the best information and health care to get a great start for your new puppy's life.
-The time you commit to this puppy at the beginning of its life will have a great impact on your relationship for the next 12-15 years.
+Our staff and veterinarians know what an exciting and special time this is for you and we want to provide you with the best information and health care to get a great start for your new puppy’s life.
+The time you commit to this puppy at the beginning of his or her life will have a great impact on your relationship for the next 12-15 years.

 Make The Most Of Your First Visit To The Vet